 For the last few years, I have used an app on my Android smartphone to log my training runs.
 It tracks the distance I ran, the route I took, my running pace, and calories burned.
-If I want to, I can link it with Facebook or other social networks and share my workouts, or I can pay to have my stats broadcast live, so for example, during a race, my family can follow my progress.
+If I want to, I can link it with Facebook or other social networks and share my workouts, or I can pay to have my stats broadcast live so during a race my family can follow my progress.

 Using an app like this is motivating and helps me to organize my training better, but until recently I had never considered the privacy and security issues surrounding fitness tracking devices and apps.

-“Privacy advocates warn that consumers aren’t always aware of how sensitive the data the apps collect can be or what privacy protections exist,” reported The Washington Post yesterday.
+“Privacy advocates warn that consumers aren't always aware of how sensitive the data the apps collect can be or what privacy protections exist,” reported The Washington Post.